-Yes, Vagina Beer is A Real Thing And It Made From The Essence Of ‘Hot Underwear Models’
+Yes, Vagina Beer Is A Real Thing And It Is Made From The Essence Of ‘Hot Underwear Models’

 “Imagine the woman of your dreams, your object of desire.
 Her charm, her sensuality, her passion.
 Now you can try how she tastes, feel her smell, hear her voice.”

 The vagina beer first went on sale on July 28 in the Polish city of Katowice.
-And, for 25 zloty (approximately $US6.50), one can sample the beer.
+And, for 25 zloty (approximately $6.50 USD), one can sample the beer.
 However, one of the first people to try the beer was not impressed.

 “People will try it out of curiosity,” Grzegorz Majewski said.
 “But I don’t think it will be a regular addition on the table for beer lovers.”